PerformanC/TableC/CONTRIBUTING.md

 ## Code indentation

-PerformanC uses its own indentation, which uses a 2-space indentation, and the code must be C89.
+PerformanC uses its own indentation, which uses a 2-space indentation, using C89.

 The example below is an example of using TableC's syntax: